Lara-Isabelle Rentinck

-Lara-Isabelle Rentinck (born 18 August 1986 in Berlin) is a German film and television actress and model.
+Lara-Isabelle Rentinck (born 18 August 1986 in East Berlin) is a German film and television actress and model.

 Biography

 While still at school Rentnick had private acting and singing lessons and took part in a Camera-Acting-Workshop mfa.
 At the age of 15 she completed a traineeship at the Comödie Dresden.

 In 2006 she participated with Manuel Cortez in the "Shakespeare Projekt" (as Julia resp.
 Romeo) producing an audio-CD with ballads after William Shakespeare.

 From November 2007 Rentinck played besides Ulrike Mai at the Komödie Dresden the main character in Ferienheim Bergkristall – Gäste, Gauner und Gespenster.

 In August 2016 she posed for the Playboy magazine.